The Death Star II in orbit over the forest moon of Endor, Outer Rim, Moddell sector – 4ABY

 “Can’t worry about that now, Meera,” she said to herself.
 She tightened up the strap of the med-pack and took off in the direction the Storm Trooper had run.

 She worried the rebels might have boarded the station and were sabotaging it with explosives.
-She picked up an abandoned E-11 from one of the Storm Troopers, just in case.
+She picked up an abandoned E-11 from one of the dead Storm Troopers in the hall, just in case.
 At the next T-junction, she could just make out directional signage through the smoke.
-It told her to the left would be the mess hall and barracks.
+To the left was the mess hall and barracks.
 To the right were the armory and hanger bay 272.
 A hangar bay!
 Surely there would be pods there or even a ship.
 She turned to the right and ran.

 The wide hall was littered with metal and debris from the destruction happening around her.
 Sparks flew from the overhead conduit and electrical panels in the walls.
 Fires burned up through the floor.
-Bodies of fallen Imperials were strewn about.
-Most were badly burned.
+The burned and broken bodies of fallen Imperials were strewn about everywhere.
 She stopped to check vitals on the ones she could get to, hoping to save someone.
-All signs were negative.
-The explosion that collapsed the med bay must have been worse in this section, taking anyone in the hallway with it.
+All life signs were negative.
+The explosion that collapsed the med bay must have been worse in this section, taking anyone caught in the hallway with it.